rohitkannan/rohitkannan.github.io/_pages/cv.md

 Experience
 ======
 * Postdoctoral Associate at the Wisconsin Institute for Discovery, UW-Madison (since 2018)
+  * PI: James R. Luedtke
   * Focus: Algorithms for data-driven optimization under uncertainty with application to power systems
-  * PI: Prof. James R. Luedtke
 * Engineering Consultant at Alcon, Corning Inc., 2013
 * Summer Research Intern at EPFL, 2011
+* Math Olympiad Trainer at SMART, Chennai, India, 2008 to 2011

 Service
 ======